bsoist/bsoist.github.io/_posts/2012-01-04-2011-exciting-and-terrifying.md

 dsq_thread_id:
   - 526911655
 categories:
-  - Faith
+  - faith
-  - Family
+  - family
-  - Freedom
+  - freedom
-  - Fun
+  - fun
 ---
 I&#8217;d like to write more tomorrow about lessons from the old year and resolutions for the new, but 2011 brought much change worth reflection.